hossam43/hossam43/README.md

 # Hi there, I'm Hossam! 👋

-As a Geospatial developer turned frontend enthusiast, I'm passionate about crafting immersive online experiences.
+As a Geospatial developer turned frontend enthusiast Alexandria🌊, Egypt, I'm passionate about crafting immersive online experiences.
 I enjoy diving into languages and frameworks like React and Next.js✨, as well as building super interactive 3D web experiences using Three.js⛰️.
 Additionally, I have a keen interest in wireframing, UI/UX design🎨, and all things related to design aesthetics.

 ## Skills and Experience